 Copyright is an automatic international right, and excepting specific considerations for US citizens, a single registration with the UK Copyright Service ensures you have verifiable evidence of copyright ownership to help prove and protect your rights at a worldwide level.
 Immediate protection is available via the online copyright registration facility, while postal applications are typically processed in just a few days.

 A trademark is intended to prevent confusion in the marketplace.
 A trademark can be a name, word, slogan, design, symbol or other unique device that identifies a product or organisation.
 It is quite literally ‘a mark under which you trade’.

 Trademark can be represented by the 'R in a circle' ® denoting a registered trademark, or the letters 'TM'.
-In the USA they also have a separate classification for services and also use the letters 'SM' to denote a 'service mark', though they in fact receive the same legal protection as trademarks.
+The USA additionally has a separate classification for services using the letters 'SM' to denote a 'service mark'.
+Service marks have the same legal protection as trademarks.

 Common law provides protection against what is called ‘passing off’.
 This is where someone else uses the mark in the same or similar market in a way that could confuse customers that were looking for your business (such as an unscrupulous trader attempting to poach trade).
 To successfully prove passing off you should be able to demonstrate that:

 The name is yours. e.g. some proof of ownership and/or creation (such as a copyright registration) that predates the offence.

 Customers associate the name with you.
 You need to show you have been trading under that name and have historical customers that have bought from you under that name.

 You have been harmed by the other person’s use of the name. e.g. loss of revenue.

 To add weight to a claim, trademarks can also be registered at a national or territory level with an appointed government body.
 Trademark applications typically take anywhere between 6 and 18 months to be processed.